-K. Elective Courses
+J. Elective Courses

 Students must successfully complete a minimum of 8 elective credit hours as part of the PharmD graduation requirements.
 Elective coursework should not be pursued until the completion of the first professional year.
 A roster of approved elective courses is maintained by the Office of Academic Programs.
-Students may petition to have a course approved as an elective by contacting Rene Maldonado (a.rene@uky.edu) to learn about the process to petition to have a course added.
+Students may petition to have a course approved as an elective by contacting the Office of Academic Programs.